AccessKit/accesskit/common/README.md

 To use AccessKit in your application or toolkit, you will also need a platform adapter.
 The following platform adapters are currently available:

 * [accesskit_windows](https://crates.io/crates/accesskit_windows): exposes an AccessKit tree on Windows using the UI Automation API
+* [accesskit_macos](https://crates.io/crates/accesskit_macos): exposes an AccessKit tree on MacOS through the Cocoa `NSAccessibility` protocol
+* [accesskit_unix](https://crates.io/crates/accesskit_unix): exposes an AccessKit tree on Linux and Unix systems through the AT-SPI protocol
 * [accesskit_winit](https://crates.io/crates/accesskit_winit): wraps other platform adapters for use with the [winit](https://crates.io/crates/winit) windowing library

-All platform adapters include simple examples.
+Some platform adapters include simple examples.